MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTenantNetworkSite.md

 PS C:\> New-CsTenantNetworkSite -NetworkSiteID "site2" -Description "site 2" -NetworkRegionID "RedmondRegion" -LocationPolicy "TestLocationPolicy" -EnableLocationBasedRouting $true
 ```

-The command shown in Example 2 created the network site 'site2' with description 'site 2'.
-This site is enabled for LBR, and associates with network region 'RedmondRegion', and with location policy 'TestLocationPolicy'.
+The command shown in Example 2 creates the network site 'site2' with the description 'site 2'.
+This site is enabled for LBR, and associates with network region 'RedmondRegion' and with location policy 'TestLocationPolicy'.

 ### Example 3
 ```powershell